MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-scan-failures.md

 For more information about software updates in Configuration Manager, see [Software updates introduction](software-updates-introduction.md).

 When you troubleshoot software update scan failures, focus on the WUAHandler.log and WindowsUpdate.log files.
-Because WUAHandler just reports what the Windows Update Agent reported, the error in the WUAHandler.log file would be the same error that was reported by the Windows Update Agent itself.
+WUAHandler just reports what the Windows Update Agent reported.
+So the error in the WUAHandler.log file would be the same error that was reported by the Windows Update Agent itself.
 Most information about the error will likely be found in the WindowsUpdate.log file.
 For more information about how to read the WindowsUpdate.log file, see [Windows Update log files](/windows/deployment/update/windows-update-logs).

 ## Scan failures due to missing or corrupted components